-Five And A Half Large Dog Breeds That Dont Shed Much
+6 Large Dog Breeds That Don't Shed Much

 Those of us with dogs deal with cleaning up hair every single day.
 Well, not all of us.
 Most of the dog breeds who don’t shed much are small, however, and for those who like larger dogs that means a larger amount of hair to deal with.

+Tired of getting out the vacuum every time your dog is around?
 Here are a few large dog breeds that do not shed much if you cannot handle one more fur ball blocking up your vacuum.
+Below, you'll find pictures, videos, and descriptions of some great alternative breeds if you still want a big dog.

 This fantastic dog was bred to be a worker so he is built like one.